alfredoi6/healthcare-scheduler-uis/README.md

 **React Native mobile app (Expo):**
 - Template: tabs (TypeScript) with several example screens and tabs using react-navigation and TypeScript.

+## Mobile Development & Testing

+We are using **Expo Go** for mobile development and testing.
+To get started, you can scan the QR code provided by Expo CLI to run the mobile app on your physical device via the Expo Go app (available on both iOS and Android).

 ## Installation

 1. Clone the repository: